SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-hollrosey/PROJECT_PRESENTATION.md

 ## 📝 Plan

 🏁 Setup:

-1. Use Disney Ideation to brainstorm some kata ideas
+1. Use Disney Ideation to brainstorm some kata ideas ✅
-2. Decide on a kata to create that fits in the hackathon time constraints
+2. Decide on a kata to create that fits in the hackathon time constraints ✅
-3. Break this idea down into an MVP and add suitable stretch goals
+3. Break this idea down into an MVP and add suitable stretch goals ✅ 🛠️ MVP:

-🛠️ MVP:
+4. Define a cipher text variable and create a key
-4. Create a function skeleton in 'main.js' file
+5. Create a function skeleton in 'main.js' file ✅
-5. Write a plan for the code in comments within the skeleton function
+6. Write a plan for the code in comments within the skeleton function ✅
-6. Write tests based on these comments first
+7. Write tests based on these comments first ✅
-7. Go back and implement code to pass these tests- starting in the simplest form and making changes accordingly
+8. Go back and implement code to pass these tests- starting in the simplest form and making changes accordingly ✅
-8. Check that tests are working correctly with the solution to the kata
+9. Check that tests are working correctly with the solution to the kata ✅
-9. Remove solution code once tests are working
+10. Remove solution code once tests are working
-10. Push working tests with skeleton function
+11. Push working tests with skeleton function
     🚀 Stretch Goals:
-11. Publish to Codewars
+12. Publish to Codewars
-12. Make harder versions of the kata to publish so that it addresses different skillsets
+13. Make harder versions of the kata to publish so that it addresses different skillsets
-13. Translate it into languages other than JavaScript
+14. Translate it into languages other than JavaScript

-### Brainstorming
+### 🧠 Brainstorming

-🏰 Disney Ideation
+🏰 Disney Ideation:

 🌟 The Dreamer